glideapps/glide-code-utility/README.md

   -h, --help                                                      display help for command

 Commands:
-  find-unused-packages [options] [directory]                      Find unused packages in a project directory move-file-package <source-file> <target-directory>              Move a file to a package directory and update its
+  fix-package-use [options] [directory]                      Find unused packages in a project directory move-file-package <source-file> <target-directory>              Move a file to a package directory and update its
                                                                   exports
   barrel-export <package-dir> <source-paths...>                   Generate a barrel export for a package